vlad-an/Predicting-gene-expression-of-millions-yeast-DNA-sequences-using-Deep-Learning/README.md

 File 2 - Uniform data:
 Here I was taking original given data and uniforming them by setting a certain threshold - certain number of sequences for each bin, to mitigate low count of sequences in low bins.

-File 3 - DNA seq SHAP:
+File 3 - Computational Experiments, SHAp scores:
 Here is where I did all the experiments.
 I took the best model, took the uniformed shuffled data, and conducted positioning experiments, spacing experiments, individiual bases experiments, experiment where I keep both motifs and then delete one and the other and so on.
 Also, shap importances are calculated here and corresponding logos plotted.

-File 4 - Modisco:
-I started generating h5py file

-File 5 - Modisco file:
-I took Charle's example and generated the final h5py file to give to Modisco.

-File 6 - Kmer Analyses:
+File 4 - Preliminary Data Analyses:
-Just took the file we wrote in the shell and extracted the correlations for all the fivemers we tested.
-Looked at the outlier with highest correlation and ti was reb1 fragment.

-File 7 - DNA seq:
-Did some preliminary data analyses.
 Checked if there is correlation between AT or GC content and expression, lengths of a sequence and expression, having and not having reb1 or rap1 motifs and expression.